Hobgoblin (Marvel Comics)

-The Hobgoblin is a costumed identity of supervillains appearing in American comic books published by Marvel Comics, most of whom are depicted as enemies of the superhero Spider-Man and belong to the collective of adversaries that make up his rogues gallery.
-Created by writer Roger Stern and artist John Romita Jr., the Hobgoblin was introduced in The Amazing Spider-Man #238 (March 1983) as a criminal mastermind equipped with Halloween-themed weapons similar to those used by the Green Goblin.
+The Hobgoblin is the alias of several supervillains appearing in American comic books published by Marvel Comics, most of whom are depicted as enemies of the superhero Spider-Man and belong to the collective of adversaries that make up his rogues gallery.
+Created by writer Roger Stern and artist John Romita Jr., the original Hobgoblin first appeared in The Amazing Spider-Man #238 (1983) as a criminal mastermind equipped with an arsenal of Halloween-themed weapons similar to those used by the Green Goblin, including grenade-like Pumpkin Bombs, razor-sharp bat-shaped blades, and a flying Goblin Glider.
+Having perfected the experimental chemical formula that transformed Norman Osborn into the Green Goblin, the Hobgoblin possesses Osborn's enhanced strength and intelligence without his insanity, and vies to take control of New York City's criminal underworld.

-The Hobgoblin's true identity was one of the longest-running mysteries in the Spider-Man comics.
-In 1987, the first Hobgoblin was revealed to be Ned Leeds, Peter Parker's journalist co-worker at the Daily Bugle.
-In 1997, the first Hobgoblin was retroactively established to be Roderick Kingsley, a fashion designer and Mary Jane Watson's former boss, with Ned reframed as a fall guy.
-Other characters that have assumed the Hobgoblin mantle over the years include Lefty Donovan, Jason Macendale, Roderick's twin brother Daniel Kingsley, Spider-Man 2211's daughter Robin Borne, Ben Urich's nephew Phil Urich, and Kingsley's butler Claude.
-Leeds, Donovan and Claude were first brainwashed via the Winkler Device as part of a scheme orchestrated by the Kingsley brothers, while Kingsley, Macendale, Borne and Urich operate independently of the others.
-The Hobgoblin persona has also been utilized by Harry Osborn in The Amazing Spider-Man comic strip and Ultimate Marvel alternate continuities.
+The original Hobgoblin's true identity was one of the longest-running mysteries in Spider-Man comics, as he often used brainwashed body doubles and stand-ins.
+Stern's original plan was for the character's alter ego to be Roderick Kingsley, an amoral billionaire fashion designer and Mary Jane Watson's former boss, but editorial conflicts following Stern's departure from Marvel led to the Hobgoblin instead being revealed as Ned Leeds, Peter Parker's journalist co-worker at the Daily Bugle, in 1987.
+Stern was dissatisfied with this revelation and, upon returning to Marvel in 1997, retroactively established Kingsley as the original Hobgoblin with Leeds reframed as one of Kingsley's many fall guys.
+Other characters that have been framed or manipulated into serving as Kingsley's decoys over the years include Lefty Donovan, Flash Thompson, his twin brother Daniel Kingsley, and his butler Claude.

+The Hobgoblin mantle has also been assumed independently of Kingsley by Jason Macendale and Phil Urich, while Robin Borne and Harry Osborn have adopted the persona in alternate continuities.

-The Hobgoblin has been adapted from the comics into various forms of media, including television series and video games.
-An amalgamated version of the character named Jason Philips appeared in the 1994-1998 Spider-Man: The Animated Series voiced by Mark Hamill, while the Harry Osborn incarnation is featured in Spider-Man (2017-2020) voiced by Max Mittelman.
+The Hobgoblin has been adapted in various media incarnations, including television series and video games.

 Publication history

-The Amazing Spider-Man N#238 (March 1983), the Hobgoblin's first appearance.
-Cover art by John Romita Sr..
+Cover of The Amazing Spider-Man #238 (March 1983), which featured the Hobgoblin's debut.
+Art by John Romita Sr..

 The Hobgoblin was created by writer Roger Stern and artist John Romita Jr. for The Amazing Spider-Man #238 (March 1983).
 Like other writers, Stern found himself under pressure to have Spider-Man fight the Green Goblin again, but did not wish to bring Norman Osborn or Bart Hamilton back from the dead, have Harry Osborn be a villain again, or create yet another Green Goblin.
 Stern instead created a new goblin as heir to the Green Goblin's legacy and developed the Hobgoblin.
 Stern recounts that he directed Romita to base the costume on the Green Goblin's costume but to make it "a little more medieval-looking", while Romita asserts that he was given no direction beyond using the Green Goblin as a basis.
 Both agree, however, that the costume was chiefly Romita's design.